 A pivot table is a new (pivoted) table that summarizes the data of a more comprehensive table.
 Also referred to as cross-tabulation, it can provide a quick comparison of how different groups of respondents answered your survey questions, for example, you could focus on respondents in a particular age group, with a specific occupation, and more.

-To create one, click on any cell within the data set you want to use, click ‘Insert’ from the menu bar, select ‘PivotTable,’ then choose the location for your pivot table.
+To create a pivot table, select the cells you want to use, click ‘Insert’from the menu bar, select ‘PivotTable,’ then choose the location for your pivot table.
 Drag the fields you want to use into the ‘PivotTable Fields’ pane that pops up.

 In this table, we can see a summary of the column "Stars."
 It counts the number of times each star appears in a review.